scaleoutsystems/fedn/README.rst

 Several hosting options are available to suit different project settings.

--  `Public cloud (multi-tenant SaaS) <https://fedn.scaleoutsystems.com>`__: Use a Scaleout managed multi-tenant deployment in public cloud.
+-  `Public cloud (multi-tenant) <https://fedn.scaleoutsystems.com>`__: Managed multi-tenant deployment in public cloud.
--   Dedicated cloud (single-tenant SaaS): Scaleout-managed, dedicated deployment in a cloud region of your choice (AWS, GCP, Azure, managed Kubernetes)
+-   Dedicated cloud (single-tenant): Managed, dedicated deployment in a cloud region of your choice (AWS, GCP, Azure, managed Kubernetes)
 -   Self-managed: Set up a self-managed deployment in your VPC or on-premise Kubernets cluster using Helm Chart and container images provided by Scaleout.

 Contact the Scaleout team for information.